 - You are at least 22 years old before the first day of classes of the term.

 - You are legally married, as defined by the state of Florida.

 - You are currently serving on active duty in the military.

-- You live with an immediate family member within a 30-mile radius of Jacksonville University.
+- You live with an immediate family member within a 30-mile radius of Jacksonville University at the time of your acceptance to the University.
 The Residential Life Office defines “immediate family member” as a parent, child, legal guardian, or a sibling.

 - You are a transfer student at least three years removed from high school graduation date.

 If you meet any of the other criteria listed above, please complete the Residency Exemption Request form located below.

 Completion of this form is a request and does not guarantee exemption from the residency requirement.
 The Residential Life Office reviews all applications and communicates whether or not an exemption has been granted.